I enjoy baking for family and friends and will never turn down the opportunity to bake for myself, too.

 For a healthier option, you can leave the white granulated sugar out of the recipe and it will still taste good!
 In fact, this is how I have been making it most recently and like it much better without the granulated sugar.

-If you prefer a slightly gooey middle as I do, bake this bread for only 45 minutes.
+If you prefer a slightly gooey middle as I do, remove it from the oven a few minutes early.